lucmans/digistring/readme.md

 `sudo pacman -S sdl2 sdl2_ttf fftw3`

 ## Building
-Run `make` in the root directory of the project to build the binary.
-This creates the binary `digistring` in the root of the project.
+Run `make` in the root directory of the project to build the binary `digistring` in the root directory of the project.
 In case of build failures after updating, try running `make fresh`.
 Run `make help` for more information on all build targets and make scripts.